 Add tomatoes and stir occasionally until tomatoes soften and release their liquid, 2 minutes.

-Add ¼ cup water and tomato paste.
-Mash into a chunky sauce and season with ½ tsp. salt and a pinch of pepper.
+Add ¼ cup water and tomato paste and mash into a chunky sauce.
+Season with ½ tsp. salt and a pinch of pepper.
 Bring to a simmer and stir occasionally until sauce slightly thickens, 2-3 minutes.

 Remove from burner.

 Place flatbreads directly on oven rack and bake in hot oven until lightly browned, 6-8 minutes.